coding-enthusiast003/python-email-projects/README.md

 - ⚡ Command-line interface for easy configuration.
 - ✅ Supports both **TLS & SSL encryption**.
 - 📝 Send plain text or **HTML-formatted** emails.

+### 📥 Receiving Emails
+- 📬 Fetch emails using IMAP protocol
+- 📂 List and read recent emails with proper formatting.
+- 🧾 Display email details like **sender, subject, and body**.
+- 📎 List and download attachments directly to your system
+- 🧠 Handles multipart emails and **inline attachments** smartly.

 ## Requirements 📌
 Ensure you have the following before running the project: